bhisaac/5eFP/5eFP-SRD.md

 ### Group Roles

-When PCs form a group, they choose one of three beneficial status effects that activate while deployed on a map.
+When PCs form a group, they choose one of three beneficial status effects that are enabled while deployed on a map.
 Group leaders may choose their group role first.
 A group can have a maximum of one defend, one heal, and up to three damage roles.
 The defend and heal roles are chosen first, followed by damage roles.

 ### Defend (Encounter)